Empedocles lived 2500 years ago, soon after the dawn of scientific thought in Ancient Greece.

 Empedocles was actually using the well-known clepsydra and the (probably) equally well-known principle of how it worked to try to explain something more difficult – the process of breathing.
 We can therefore deduce that educated Ancient Greeks were happy with the concept of air as a substance.

-The fact that Empedocles recognized that air has weight is significant.
+The fact Empedocles recognized that air has weight is historically significant.

 According to Empedocles, the four elements emerged from a vortex and condensed into the earth.